 In the same way, when a subprogram is called, GNATprove assumes its

-in out parameters and the global variables it writes can be modified
+in out parameters and the global variables it writes

-has no postcondition, GNATprove does not know that
+Increment has no postcondition, GNATprove doesn't know

-X is smaller than
+X after the call is always less than

 the call to

-Increment cannot overflow.
+Increment can't overflow.

-points.
+nor have multiple return points.
 If we remove the contract from

-criteria for inlining.
+Increment, it fits the criteria for inlining.

-As GNATprove sees the call to
+GNATprove now sees the call to

 Increment exactly as if the increment on